Tuesday, December 31, 2019

 besides a wife and mother?"

-Formed exclusively by her Catholic faith, Joan would have been intent on living a holy life and discovering and doing the will of God, something modern teens are not taught nor would likely consider.
+Formed exclusively by her Catholic faith, Joan would have been intent on living a holy life and discovering and doing the will of God, something modern teens would likely consider.
 Hemphill admits that she took creative license with the young Joan, since little is known about her early youth.
 But in some ways, portraying a historical figure with modern attitudes does no favours to today's readers, who are led to believe that young people everywhere have always thought as they do today.
 As the novel progresses, Joan loses this feminist perspective and her character feels more true to the Joan we know from history.

 Hemphill portrays Joan of Arc as in awe of what God has done through her,